forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 ## Upgrade Forseti v2 to a newer version using deployment manager.

-Note: If you used the Forseti setup wizard to deploy, You can locate the deployment template in your GCS bucket for the forseti instance under folder `deployment_templates`, the filename will have the following format: `deploy-forseti-{forseti_instance_type}-{hash}.yaml`, an example would be `deploy-forseti-server-79c4374.yaml`.
+Note: If you used the Forseti installer to deploy, you can locate the deployment template in your GCS bucket for the forseti instance under folder `deployment_templates`, the filename will have the following format: `deploy-forseti-{forseti_instance_type}-{hash}.yaml`, an example would be `deploy-forseti-server-79c4374.yaml`.